ralopez/Cleaning-Data-Course-Project/README.md

 The unique script run_analysis.R does everything the course project asked for.
 It is divided, sequentially, into 5 parts each of which does the following:

-PART 1: Merges the training and the test sets to create one data set & Appropriately labels the data set with descriptive variable names
+PART 1: Merges the training and the test sets to create one data set & Appropriately labels the data set with descriptive variable names.
 It does it in 3 steps
 1.1 Reads all the relevant files (they should be located in the working directory) and stores them in data frames
 1.2 Labels the data frames with descriptive variable names